 unused, in severe temperatures can drain the battery or give it a shorter life.

-ready for your whole day.
-Rechargeable batteries need to be replaced on a yearly
+to have it ready for your whole day.
+Rechargeable batteries need to be replaced on

 If you need a fresh pack of batteries, stop by at one of our Pure Sound Hearing Aids offices to purchase them.